-- 1. Approve the write-off of the two uncollectable Business Rates debts in excess of £25,000 details of which are provided at Appendix A this report; and - 2.
-Note the write-off by the Chief Financial Officer under delegated powers of the one uncollectable Business Rates debt below £25,000, details of which is also set out in Appendix A to this report.
+- 1. Approve the write-off of the two uncollectable debts in excess of £25,000 details of which are provided at Appendix A this report; and - 2.
+Note the write-off by the Chief Financial Officer under delegated powers of the two uncollectable debts below £25,000, details of which is also set out in Appendix A to this report.